 Disadvantages Live Band

-- may not be able to fulfil every musical wish because she has a certain repertoire
+- may not be able to fulfil every musical wish because they have a certain repertoire

 The opening dance

-For dance lovers it may be the reason for sleepless nights, but the opening dance is and remains a very romantic custom and a fixed part of the programme of many weddings.
-Many dance schools offer courses for wedding couples - to become safer certainly a good idea.
-In addition to the individual taste, the type of dance is also decisive for the wedding song.
-Is there possibly a personal introduction song?
-Whether it's a classic waltz or a hip-hop song, only the respective couple can decide.
+For dance buffs, it may be the cause of sleepless nights, but the opening dance is and remains a very romantic custom and a permanent item on the programme of many weddings.
+Many dance schools offer courses for wedding couples.

 A small selection of wedding songs: